smlsvnssn/ouml/README.md

 #### o.update()

-Updates current value an calls callback if the value has changed.
+Updates current value and calls callback if the value has changed.
 Called internally by the observable.

 #### o.value